Measles

 - Determine the measles immunity status of exposed personnel and people who are incarcerated or detained.

-- Immune globulin should be administered to exposed susceptible inmates and staff at increased risk of developing measles complications following recommendations in the Red Book.
+- IG PEP should be administered to exposed susceptible incarcerated or detained people and staff up to six days after exposure if at increased risk of developing measles complications following recommendations in the Red Book.

 Airlines